-- 79. With respect to the issue of disqualification pursuant to the Athlete's Anti-Doping Rule Violations, the Sole Arbitrator observes that the IAAF is willing to consider that the date of sample No. 1 on 17 August 2009 is the date of the first violation.
-The Sole Arbitrator therefore concurs with this date being the relevant for any possible consequences as a result of disqualification. - Based on Rule 40.8 of the 2008 IAAF Rules, the Sole Arbitrator notes that a literal reading of 80. this provision would then provide for the automatic disqualifications of all results from the date of the Anti-Doping Rule Violation, i.e. 17 August 2009 through the commencement of the period of provisional suspension on 14 April 2014. - 81.
-In this case, the automatic disqualification of all results would thus be for a period of almost five year (4 years, 7 months and 27 days), even though the date of 29 May 2012 (Sample 6) is the last date, which in the opinion of the Sole Arbitrator indicates that the Athlete has, or could have, been involved in a doping scenario.
-The Sole Arbitrator notes in this context that the expert opinion stated that "HB, reticulocytes and the OFF score in Sample 6 (May 2012) [...] (is) normal for an adult female" but the experts nevertheless also stressed that "the breach of ABP limits in Sample 6 is a paradoxical consequence of a shift of the individual thresholds caused by the highly abnormal previous values".
-Therefore, the Sole Arbitrator is of the opinion that the date of 29 May 2012 is the last date on record that establishes that the Athlete has or could have been involved in some form of "doping scenario". - 82.
-The interpretation of Rule 40.8 of the 2008 IAAF Rules has been made by several CAS panels under these circumstances in recent decisions, see e.g. CAS 2016/O/4464, CAS 2016/O/4481 and CAS 2016/O/4883. - 83.
-Especially the question of fairness and proportionality has been discussed in light of the length of the disqualification period vis-à-vis the time which may be established as the last time that the Athlete objectively committed a doping offence according to the ABP. - Based on established CAS Jurisprudence, which under the principle of proportionality requires 84. the panel to assess, whether a sanction is appropriate to the violation committed in the case at stake, the panel in CAS 2016/O/4481 at para 197, stated the following in similar circumstances: - "The Sole Arbitrator does not consider it fair to disqualify any results of the Athlete between 19 August 2012 and 24 August 2015 considering that there is no evidence that the Athlete used doping substances or methods during this period and that she is not accountable for the fact that the result management process got started a long time after the relevant ABP samples became known to the IAAF". - 85.
-Under these circumstances, and concurring with the opinion expressed in the paragraph above, the Sole Arbitrator finds that it would be unfair and disproportionate, if the disqualification period was extended all the way through the commencement of the provisional suspension of 14 April 2016.

-- 86. This result is motivated by the fact that there is no clear evidence that the Athlete was using doping after the date of the sample collected on 29 May 2012, and on that basis there would be no legal grounds to extend the disqualification for an additional period of almost four years, such additional period of time being mainly caused by the duration of the IAAF investigations and procedures. - 87.
-Consequently, and based on the principle of fairness and proportionality the Sole Arbitrator rules that all competitive results obtained by the Athlete from 17 August 2009 until 29 May 2012, shall be disqualified with all resulting consequences (including forfeiture of any titles, awards, medals, profits, prizes, and appearance money) pursuant to Rule 40.8 of the 2012 IAAF Rules.
+- concurs with this date being the relevant for any possible consequences as a result of disqualification. - 79.
+Based on Rule 40.8 of the 2008 IAAF Rules, the Sole Arbitrator notes that a literal reading of this provision would then provide for the automatic disqualifications of all results from the date of the Anti-Doping Rule Violation, i.e. 20 May 2011 through the commencement of the period of provisional suspension on 12 April 2016. - 80.
+In this case, the automatic disqualification of all results thus would be for a period of almost five year (4 years, 10 months and 22 days), even though the date of 6 July 2013 (Sample 20) is the last date, which provides clear evidence that the Athlete used doping. - 81.
+The interpretation of Rule 40.8 of the 2008 IAAF Rules has been made by several CAS panels under these circumstances in recent decisions, see e.g. CAS 2016/O/4464, CAS 2016/O/4481 and CAS 2016/O/4883. - 82.
+Especially the question of fairness and proportionality has been discussed in light of the length of the disqualification period vis-à-vis the time which may be established as the last time that the Athlete objectively committed a doping offence according to the ABP. - Based on established CAS Jurisprudence, which under the principle of proportionality requires 83. the panel to assess, whether a sanction is appropriate to the violation committed in the case at stake, the panel in CAS 2016/O/4481 at para 197, stated the following in similar circumstances: - "The Sole Arbitrator does not consider it fair to disqualify any results of the Athlete between 19 August 2012 and 24 August 2015 considering that there is no evidence that the Athlete used doping substances or methods during this period and that she is not accountable for the fact that the result management process got started a long time after the relevant ABP samples became known to the IAAF". - 84.
+Under these circumstances, and concurring with the opinion expressed in the paragraph above, the Sole Arbitrator finds that it would be unfair and disproportionate, if the disqualification period was extended all the way through the commencement of the provisional suspension of 12 April 2016. - 85.
+This result is motivated by the fact that there is no clear evidence that the Athlete was using doping after the date of the sample collected on 6 July 2013, and on that basis there would be no legal grounds to extend the disqualification for an additional period of almost three years, such additional period of time being mainly caused by the duration of the IAAF investigations and procedures. - 86.
+Consequently, and based on the principle of fairness and proportionality, the Sole Arbitrator rules that all competitive results obtained by the Athlete from 20 May 2011 until 6 July 2013, shall be disqualified with all resulting consequences (including forfeiture of any titles, awards, medals, profits, prizes, and appearance money) pursuant to Rule 40.8 of the 2012 IAAF Rules.